InflectionPointNFT/Avastars-Contracts/docs/IAvastarTeleporter.md

 **IAvastarTeleporter** **↗ Extends: [AvastarTypes](AvastarTypes.md)**

-Declared with contract rather than interface as it must inherit for enum types
+Declared with contract rather than interface as it must inherit for enum types.
+Used by AvastarMinter contract to interact with subset of AvastarTeleporter contract functions.

 ## **Functions**